Best Tips for IAS Preparation

 But people aspire to IAS for reasons much more than just remuneration.
 For instance, the IAS is a means to perform noble deeds like serving the nation and humanity at large.
 Now how many jobs or careers provide this opportunity?
 Along the way, there are attractive privileges, perks and career goals that you can achieve.
 In fact, the IAS is the perfect harmony of social and personal good, an opportunity, that only few can careers can provide.
 Be inspired.

 But to aspire for this golden service you need to prepare for IAS smartly, persistently, and patiently.
-The 3 golden tips for IAS preparation.
+The 3 golden tips to Prepare for IAS.
 You may have heard a thousand and one times from friends, IAS exam veterans, mentors and assorted coaching institutes that you require smart hard work to crack the IAS.
 But what exactly is smart hard work?

 NOTE: Before you start preparing get these Books for IAS Exam.